 As always, if poisoning is suspected, please contact your veterinarian immediately.

 See more human foods to avoid, here.

-And we can’t neglect the mention of our sweet but wildly inappropriate uncle.
-The one who insists on rescuing poor Fluffy from deprivation by sneaking him leftover bones and fat trimmings.
-Though he means well (bless his heart) and we appreciate his willingness to “recycle”, caution him that bones can cause choking, dental fractures, and intestinal obstruction.
+And we can’t neglect the mention of our sweet but wildly inappropriate uncle; the one who insists on rescuing poor Fluffy from deprivation by sneaking him leftover bones and fat trimmings.
+Though he means well and we appreciate his willingness to “recycle”, caution him that bones can cause choking, dental fractures, and intestinal obstruction.
 Bones can also splinter off into small, razor sharp fragments causing potential perforation or piercing of your pet’s digestive system.
 Fat trimmings and fatty foods can cause not only the obvious weight gain but also stomach upset and pancreatitis.
-Interactive play is a great solution for your sympathetic relatives.
+Interactive play is a great solution for sympathetic relatives.
 Offer interactive toys, safe treats in moderation, or a pet and play session.
 We also urge to keep in mind our pets are not the entertainment for the evening, especially if half the guest list consists of small children that may or may not behave appropriately towards animals.
 Depending on the personality, temperament, and stress level of your dog or cat, you may want to consider some pets will be more comfortable in a quiet room of their own or a trusted kennel.
 Ultimately, you know and love your pets more than anyone and it is up to you to make that decision.